collinsowusu/PyGEE-SWToolbox/paper/paper.md

 # Statement of need

-GEE has been applied in various aspects of water resource monitoring such as wetland inundation dynamics [@Wu2019], flood monitoring [@DeVries2020], satellite-derived bathymetry [@Casal2020], and gap-filling of time series [@Walker2020].
+The GEE platform has been applied in various aspects of water resource monitoring such as wetland inundation dynamics [@Wu2019], flood monitoring [@DeVries2020], satellite-derived bathymetry [@Casal2020], and gap-filling of time series [@Walker2020].
 Conventional use of the GEE platform requires the user to able to write JavaScript codes in the GEE online Code Editor or the use of Python codes using the Python API to perform geospatial processing of datasets.
-This is sometime problematic for some researchers and water resource managers who have no knowledge in programming or not used to the languages needed to communicate with the GEE platform.
+This is sometimes problematic for some researchers and water resource managers who have no knowledge in programming or are not used to the languages needed to communicate with the GEE platform.
 This toolbox provides a simple GUI as a solution to some of the challenges faced by non-programmers in utilizing the GEE platform for water resources monitoring.